Openanonwriter/RTFM/readme.md

 ![Screenshot 2024-03-24 160151](https://github.com/Openanonwriter/RTFM/assets/38511943/446b2854-59d3-445f-b2d1-7cb352988447)

 > **Warning**
 > !!!
-This .EXE is highly likely to be detected by antivirus software.
-If you don't understand the risks or the source code behind this executable, DO NOT run it.
+If you don't understand the risks or the source code behind this executable, DO NOT run it. <br>
-Please read for more information https://github.com/MScholtes/PS2EXE/issues/111 !!! <br>
 > !!!
 This PowerShell script modifies files.
 It's your responsibility to verify all settings and paths before running.
 Proceed at your own risk.
 !!!<br>
->  I take no liability for any potential damages. <br>

 ## PRE-MENU
 Provides essential system information:  This includes your Windows version (Windows 11 Pro 23H2), how long the system has been running (uptime), when it was last booted, and the original installation date. <br>